Fluticasone, Umeclidinium, and Vilanterol Oral Inhalationpronounced as (floo tik' a sone) (ue me'' kli din' ee um) (vye lan' ter ol)

 - cough, difficulty breathing, or change in the color of sputum (the mucus you may cough up)

-Fluticasone, umeclidinium, and vilanterol may increase the risk that you will develop glaucoma, cataracts, or osteoporosis.
+Fluticasone, umeclidinium, and vilanterol may increase the risk that you will develop glaucoma or cataracts.
+You will probably need to have regular eye exams during your treatment with fluticasone, umeclidinium, and vilanterol.
+Tell your doctor if you have any of the following: pain, redness, or discomfort of the eyes; blurred vision; seeing halos or bright colors around lights; or any other changes in vision.
 You will probably need to have regular eye exams and bone tests during your treatment with fluticasone, umeclidinium, and vilanterol.

 Fluticasone, umeclidinium, and vilanterol may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.